IBM/satellite-link-database/README.md

 - Click on `Create endpoint` as shown below.
 ![](images/p6.png)

 - It takes few moments to create an endpoint.
-Once the endpint is created, you can view it under Endpoints as shown below.
+Once the endpoint is created, you can view it under Endpoints as shown below.
 ![](images/p7.png)

 >> Note: You can follow the same procedure for other services on IBM Cloud.